Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

 - Polish test-utils imports to reduce import redundancy(mainly from node crypto library)
 - Move all export objects from bottom to the top of files(all) for better readability.
 - **Note:** after separation, preprocessing function using native o1js bitwise gadgets are used in common for the native and circom implementation but it doesn't have effect on the performance because it is only called once
-  - this is verified by comparing old and new benchmark after restructuring of the project
+  - this is verified by comparing the old and new benchmarks after the restructuring of the project
 - Resturcturing and polishing the code took time and became a huge commit
   - Improve readability and code quality --> the project will still get bigger
   - This is crucial to separate operational code from other utility code